 One of the best ways to reach this goal is through free education and training through WorkFirst.

-The WorkFirst grant pays for tuition, books, and fees for classes for certificate programs.
+The WorkFirst grant may potentially pay for tuition, books, and fees for classes for certificate programs.
 Students must be receiving TANF.

 How to Apply